 - Proposed solar site will operate as a carbon neutral power plant after construction.

 - No carbon emissions are allocated to the site for the manufacture or transportation of the panels, these are managed by the manufacturer under the Energy Trading Scheme.

 - Solar panels generate carbon free electricity for decades

 - Typical 'carbon debt' of solar panel manufacture is repaid within 1 4 years

 - Numerous environmental benefits to solar;

-- Reduce greenhouse gases
+- o Reduce greenhouse gases

-- o Conserve water
+- Conserve water

-- Reduce air pollution
+- o Reduce air pollution

 - Reduce carbon footprint

-Sustainable development

-- Sustainable development
+- o Sustainable development